Jack Kimmel International Grant Program

 Recipients will be notified within 30 days of the Board’s award decision.
 The award letter will include a Grant Conditions and Agreement Form, which must be signed and returned within 30 days of the award notification date.
 The recipient will also be asked to upload a brief summary of the project (in layman’s terms) and a photo for use in TREE Fund and industry publications.

-Upon the TREE Fund’s receipt of the signed Grant Conditions and Agreement Form, the first installment (60% of the award amount) will be sent to the recipient.
-An interim progress report is due to the TREE Fund midway through the project, after which the second installment (40% of the award amount) will be sent.
+Upon the TREE Fund’s receipt of the signed Grant Conditions and Agreement Form along with additional required documents, the first installment (60% of the award amount) will be sent to the recipient.
+An interim progress report is due to the TREE Fund midway through the project, after which the second installment (40% of the award amount) will be sent minus $800.
 A final report is due to the TREE Fund within 15 days of the project completion date identified in the application.
+Upon review and approval of the final report, the final payment of $800 will be sent.

 The reports shall supply sufficient information as described in the Grant Conditions and Agreement Form to verify that the grant is being used for the purposes intended and to allow the TREE Fund to fulfill its public reporting responsibilities.
 The recipient will also be asked to submit photos of the project with the final report.
 Templates of the Grant Conditions and Agreement Form, interim report and final report may be viewed at www.treefund.org/grants/grant-recipient-resources.